hpi-sam/digital-fuesim-manv/README.md

 ## Benchmarking

-You can run the benchmarks for the state machine via `npm run benchmark` in the root folder.
+You can run the benchmarks via `npm run benchmark` in the root folder.
 Look at the [benchmark readme](./benchmark/README.md) for more information.

 ## Styleguide